statgenlmu/coala/README.md

 install.packages("coala")
 ```

-If you want to use the simulaton programs `ms`, `msms` or `seqgen`,
+If you want to use the simulation programs `ms`, `msms` or `seqgen`,
 they need to be installed separately.
-This is descriped in the
+This is described in the
 ["Using External Simulators" vignette](http://rpubs.com/paulstaab/coala-installation).